 While there is no risk of passing cancer cells to the baby through breast milk, there is a chance of passing cancer drugs and treatments to the baby.
 Oncologists suggest avoiding breastfeeding during cancer treatment whenever possible.
 If breastfeeding is the only option, the patient must talk with the oncologist about treatments that are safe for the infant.

 Surviving cancer is something to celebrate.
 If you want to start a family and you’ve survived cancer, there is little reason to wait.
 It is important to discuss pregnancy and your cancer with the oncologist before attempting to conceive as some cancers are affected by hormone levels, as stated above.
-But, taking that into consideration, there does not appear to be a link between cancer relapse and pregnancy.
+But, considering that, there does not appear to be a link between cancer relapse and pregnancy.
 You may be told to wait a few years before attempting to conceive just to ensure your overall health and the passage of cancer treatments out of the body.

 There are rare cases when cancer treatments cause long-term side effects that involve systemic organs like the lungs and heart.
 If this is the case, pregnancy could place undue pressure on these organs and cause further impairment or failure.
 This possibility needs to be addressed before you conceive.